Tales From Behind The Counter – A Time of Loathing

 Last night, I walked into a video game store that was swamped with trade-ins.
 I could barely make out my manager and another co-worker behind the counter for the stacks of NES games that were piled before them; it was like Christmas…of 1989.
 Classics like Ice Breakers, Ducktales, RC Pro-Am, and countless others littered the counter top as my geeky colleagues waded through processing all of the games in order to give our Santa Claus his grand total of trade-in credit that the store was bestowing upon him for his generous endowment.

 In Germanic folklore, Santa was this skinny guy that dressed in green clothing and gave out gifts to good children while beating the bad ones.
-Kind of like a strung out father who would smack his kids around while waiting in line at the methadone clinic. → Read the rest
+Kind of like a strung out father who would smack his kids around while waiting in line at the methadone clinic. → An article approaches.

 Review – Fire Emblem: Radiant Dawn

 Sequels suck.
 Prequels putrefy.
 And spin-offs spin out of control.
 And yet, so often when a story we enjoy ends, whether in the terra-forming of Arrakis or bodily ascension to heaven, we are reluctant to let go.
 We refuse to accept that resurrecting something so that it can go on eternally is usually a bad idea (I’m looking at you evangelicals.)
 The exceptions, (and there are a few: Godfather II, Red Dragon, The Simpsons, The Bible Goes West) prove the rule.
 So, when one of these quality exceptions of a continuing storyline comes onto the scene, especially in our medium, I think it’s time to take a holiday from derision and give the credit where it’s due.
 Such is the case with Fire Emblem: Radiant Dawn.
-So, sit back and let me tell you about the shining dawn of a radiant path in brilliant storytelling and those who have strayed from the light. → Read the rest
+So, sit back and let me tell you about the shining dawn of a radiant path in brilliant storytelling and those who have strayed from the light. → I’m so excited, my braces are tingling!

 Hidden costs of next gen gaming or how HD killed the video star